-A more sophisticated approach would include both arcs, $a \rightarrow b$ and $b \rightarrow a$, for each vertex pair, in a complete digraph.
-For a weighted tournament one then requires that the weight assignment $w$ be antisymmetric, satisfying $w(a,b) = -w(b,a)$.
-In \cite{Z2016} we drop that requirement, allowing for the decomposition of $w$ into (orthogonal) antisymmetric and symmetric components; the symmetric component can then be interpreted as a weight assignment to \emph{undirected} edges. } An assignment of weight $1$ to each of the edges in a cycle
+In practice, we will be abusing notation by omitting the \emph{ext} superscript, conflating $\overrightarrow{w}$ with its antisymmetric extension through the rest of the paper.\footnote{ Alternately, one might obviate any need for extending $\overrightarrow{w}$ by including both edges $a \rightarrow b$ and $b \rightarrow a$ to start with; for a weighted tournament one would then demand that the weight assignment $\overrightarrow{w}$ be an antisymmetric function.
+We don't take that approach here, as it somewhat complicates some later arguments.
+However, a planned sequel \citep{Z2018} requires \emph{weighted bi-tournaments} in which the antisymmetry requirement is dropped, allowing for the decomposition of $\overrightarrow{w}$ into (orthogonal) antisymmetric and symmetric components; the symmetric component can then be interpreted as a weight assignment to undirected edges. }